5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 #### Gathering data for your framebuffer (Example 1)
 The recommended Framebuffer for my Intel UHD suggested by Dortania is AAPL,ig-platform-id `00009B3E`.
 Now we need to find the connector data for this framebuffer in the Intel HD FAQs:

-1. Convert the value for framebuffer `00009B3E` into Big Endian.
-Here it': `0x3E9B0000`
+1. Convert the value for framebuffer to Big Endian.
+You can use Hackintool's calculator to do this.
+In my case it's `0x3E9B0000`.
 2. Visit the [Intel HD Graphics FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
-3. Press CMD+F to search within the site
+3. Press <kbd>CMD</kbd>+<kbd>F</kbd> to search within the site
-4. Enter your framebuffer (converted to Big Endian, without the leading 0x): `3E9B0000`
+4. Enter your framebuffer (converted to Big Endian, without the leading 0x), here: `3E9B0000`
 5. You should find your value in a table with other framebuffers
 6. Scroll down past the table until you see "Spoiler: … connectors".
 Click on it to reveal the data
-7. Hit forward in the search function to find the next mach and then you will finally find the data belonging to your framebuffer ID!
+7. Hit forward in the search function to find the next match.
+This will be the framebuffer data for your AAPL,ig-platform-id!

-**Here's the Data for ID: 3E9B0000**
+**Here's the Data for ID 3E9B0000:**

 ```
 ID: 3E9B0000, STOLEN: 57 MB, FBMEM: 0 bytes, VRAM: 1536 MB, Flags: 0x0000130B